Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 Validate friction with checkout-only A/B tests

 Test checkout flows against each other.
 Friction failures lift on checkout simplification.
 If the lift is absent, the drop-off is upstream of friction.
-The test isolates the friction layer from the cart-abandonment layer, which is a separate and adjacent diagnostic.
+The test isolates the friction layer from the cart-abandonment layer, which is a separate and adjacent marketing audit.

 Compare hero SKU price against the buyer's willingness-to-pay window for the category at this stage of buyer awareness.
 Bracket pricing, payment plan, and bundle structure are the levers.
 Misalignment surfaces as low add-to-cart at high engagement.
 The price is not the lever in isolation; the offer composition is.